syKevinPeng/game_sale_analysis/README.md

 In this section, we will load and process the two datasets: "vgsales-12-4-2019.csv" is our main dataset and "video_games.csv" is a complementary dataset we will use to fill in  important missing values like "Global_Sales" and "Critic_Score" in the first dataset.
 **Datasets**

 "vgsales-12-4-2019.csv" is a kaggle dataset with around 50000 records of game sales collected in 2019.
 There are missing values in the column "Global_Sales", since this column is the predicted value for our model training, we load another dataset "video_games.csv" to fill in these values as many as possible and drop the rest N/A values.

-"video_games.csv" is a dataset of Steam game sales, we load it from [Github](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-07-30).
+"video_games.csv" is a dataset of Steam game sales, we load it from [this repository](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-07-30).
  It has a cloumn "owners" which includes a range of the number of players that own each game, we take the expected value (or median) of every range as the replacement for the missing data in the first dataset, and we will do the same for the missing values in "Critic_Score".
 To merge the two datasets after doing necessary